You’re eligible to sit the Fellowship exams when we determine you meet all of the following requirements:

 Sitting exams while on approved leave

-If you’re on a period of leave approved under the Leave Policy, you’re not eligible to sit Fellowship exams unless you’re granted an exemption to do so.
-Speak with your training coordinator if you there are circumstances where you believe you need to sit a Fellowship exam while on leave.
+If you’re on a period of leave approved under the Leave Policy, you’re not automatically eligible to sit Fellowship exams.
+An exemption may be granted following a discussion with your training coordinator to consider your personal circumstances.
+This is to ensure you are provided with the appropriate support to prepare for exams while on leave.

 Sitting exams while on remediation